Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

 \begin{theorem} Let \( S \subset \mathbb{H}^3 \) be a translation surface of the first or second kind.
-Then \( S \) is a translation soliton if and only if it is contained in a horosphere, a totally geodesic hyperbolic plane, or it is a connected translator in \( \mathbb{H}^3 \) which, up to an ambient isometry, is an open subset of a grim reaper surface (see Figure~\ref{fig:Theo_sol_2}). \end{theorem}
+Then \( S \) is a hyperbolic translator if and only if it is contained in a totally geodesic hyperbolic plane in the second kind case, or, for the first kind case, it is contained either in a horosphere, or, for constants \( c, d \in \mathbb{R} \), it can locally be parametrized as